fluentforward/cljs-binding/README.md

 Update your project.clj to have a dependency on `fluentsoftware/cljs-binding "1.0.0.SNAPSHOT"`.

 The clojure function `cljsbinding.core/init` will generate the appropriate javascript to initialise the cljs-binding client code if you are using hiccup to generate your html.
-If not, then simple call the cljsbinding.boot javascript function on page load.
+If not, then simply call the cljsbinding.boot javascript function on page load.

 In your ClojureScript code, simply `:require [cljsbinding :as binding]` to ensure that cljsbinding client code is compiled in.